-Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to up and coming bands that readers of this site may find interesting.
-This time I have an exclusive Q&A with Guile from the folk metal band Drenaï.
+Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to artists that readers of this site may find interesting.
+This time I have an exclusive Q&A with Blake Mickens and Dan Wachtel of Safety?
+Always Off!.

 METAL ANARCHY: Who are your main influences?